MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-new-environment.md

 > [!NOTE]
-> Watch this step-by-step video.
-[Create a new PowerApps environment](https://go.microsoft.com/fwlink/?linkid=2079331), or follow the steps below.
+> Watch this step-by-step video to [create a new PowerApps environment](https://go.microsoft.com/fwlink/?linkid=2079331), or follow the steps below.

 1. Enter [https://admin.powerapps.com](https://admin.powerapps.com) in your browser to open the PowerApps Admin center.